 In addition, you will receive a package from the VA in the mail with information regarding your benefits.
 One of the most important things in this package is your Certificate of Eligibility.
 This piece of paper tells you which type benefit you have elected to use and what percentage you are eligible for.
 A copy of this letter needs to be submitted to Enrollment Services.

 The next step the veteran is to complete the CCRI Student Veteran’s Certification Worksheet.
 You can find it here:

-When filled out, this needs to be brought to Enrollment Services to be processed.
 No money will come from the VA until this form is filled out, submitted, and the Certifying Official confirms your enrollment status.